Sample-Hold/Sample-Hold.github.io/source/about/index.markdown

 I intent to write on various topics related to programming and web development, but for a start we'll focus on computer music and audio programming, hoping that it helps anybody looking for this kind of tutorials on the Web.
 Please consider every article as a "permanent draft" that may or may not provide the best advice for an issue, and may possibly contain mistakes.
 That's where you come into account : you must never hesitate to give your personal feedback by commenting my articles or even contacting me by email.
 By sharing our knowledge we'll improve everything : you can link to my articles as I will possibly link to yours so as not to rewrite on things already debated.

-You may contact me using [hello at sample-hold.com].
+You may contact me at [fredguile at gmail dot com].
 I'll be happy to hear anything you have in your mind about me or the stuffs presented in this blog.

 **Fred Ghilini.**